 The best way to find out your representative’s surgery arrangements is to contact their office.
 They will be able to give you more information and tell you how to set up a meeting.
 There may also be information on your elected representative’s website.
-Tell them that you would like to discuss the issues facing women with ovarian cancer because of the pandemic and some of the things they could do to help.
+Tell them that you would like to discuss ovarian cancer and would like their help.

 You may be asked to choose how you want the meeting to be conducted, for example over Zoom, Skype, another online platform or by phone.
 If you need help setting up a video call, let us know: firstname.lastname@example.org.

 It may be that your representatives aren't holding surgeries at the moment.
 If this is the case, you can request their office contacts you once surgeries resume.

 Campaigning top tip – if you’ve contacted your representative about a meeting and they haven’t replied, then follow-up by calling their office or resending your original email.